RokkoEffe/Creating-2D-3D-colliders-with-Scripting-Spark-AR/README.md

 const plane1 = await new Entity("plane1", Reactive.point(0.1, 0.1, 0.1)).create();
 ```

 We create a new Entity instance and provide it with the scene object name and it’s size.
-Then we immediately call create() async method on this instance to link this new Entity to the scene object, and wait until this operation is done.
+Then we immediately call `create()` async method on this instance to link this new Entity to the scene object, and wait until this operation is done.
 Then we do the same with the second plane.

 ### Changing checkCollision3D() method to accept Entities

-Now we have to make changes in the checkCollision3D() function, because plane0 and plane1 are no longer scene objects.
-They’re Entity instances now, so to access objects position we should type plane0.sceneObject.transform instead of plane0.transform.
-Replace the old checkCollision3D() function code with this one:
+Now we have to make changes in the `checkCollision3D()` function, because plane0 and plane1 are no longer scene objects.
+They’re Entity instances now, so to access objects position we should type `plane0.sceneObject.transform` instead of `plane0.transform`.
+Replace the old `checkCollision3D()` function code with this one:

 ```javascript
 function checkCollision3D(entityA, entityB) {